J-1 Visa Teaching Assistant Jobs

 Check whether your country triggers the two-year rule

-If your home country appears on the Exchange Visitor Skills List, or your program is government-funded, you may face a two-year home residency requirement before switching to H-1B or permanent residence.
+If your home country appears on the Exchange Visitor Skills List, or your program is government-funded, you may face a two-year home residency requirement before switching to H-1B visa or permanent residence.
 Confirm this before accepting a position, not after your program ends.

 Verify the host's E-Verify enrollment for post-program work